Self-Employed - Contribution Rates

 You are required to pay contributions at a rate of 17.1% on a quarterly basis.
-The remaining payment dates for self-employed persons are April 15, July 15 and October 15, 2019.
+The payment dates for self-employed persons are January 15, April 15, July 15 and October 15, 2020.

 You make payments on the Contributions Schedule and Payment Certificate provided by the Department.
 Your

 contributions should be paid within fifteen (15) days after the end of the calendar quarter for which they are due.

 There is a penalty for late payment.

 From January 1, 2020, the rate of contributions and the levy payable became 17.1% of insurable earnings to a

 maximum of $4,880 per month for persons between 16 and pensionable age.

 Contributions and levy are made up like this: